Mission, Vision & History

 A native New Orleanian, Claudia has enjoyed serving the non-profit community for the past 30 years both as an executive and as an independent consultant specializing in programs that benefit youth.
 From 2004 to 2011 Claudia served as the Executive Director of New Orleans Outreach, an organization dedicated to improving the quality of public education in New Orleans by bringing community resources and volunteers into the schools.
 Before this she served as Director of Young Aspirations/Young Artists (YA/YA), Inc., an arts and social service organization that trains urban youth to become professional artists.
 As Executive Director of Edible Schoolyard New Orleans, Claudia manages FirstLine Schools' nationally known seed-to-table garden and food education programs.
 As Chief Development Officer for FirstLine Schools, Claudia manages the fundraising, communication and community partnerships strategy for FirstLine.

-Linda matriculated through Orleans parish public school system.
+Linda matriculated through the Orleans parish public school system.
 She is a Certified Special Educator and a Licensed Master Social Worker with over 30 years of experience.
 Linda has served Students With Disabilities since 1996 with the belief that all children can and must be educated.
 She has worked as a Classroom Teacher, Coordinator, Supervisor, as Director of Special Education for The Street Academy Charter School and various other positions in her area of expertise.
-As Director of Special Education at FirstLine Schools, it is Linda's task to support our schools with quality programming, and to achieve positive outcomes for our students through collaboration with School Leaders and Network Teams.
+As Director of Family Support Services at FirstLine Schools, it is Linda's task to support our parents and families and to achieve positive outcomes for our students through collaboration with School Leaders and Network Teams.

-Rebekah came to FirstLine Schools, in 2011, from the local chapter of the American Red Cross where she was the Manager of Marketing and Communication.
-Prior to her time with the Red Cross, Rebekah had ten years experience in relationship management, first at the Smithsonian Institution and later at a wholesale tourism company.
+Rebekah came to FirstLine Schools in 2011 from the local chapter of the American Red Cross, where she was the Manager of Marketing and Communication.
+Prior to her time with the Red Cross, Rebekah had ten years experience in relationship management: first at the Smithsonian Institution and later at a wholesale tourism company.
 Rebekah spent over three years as FirstLine's Director of Development and Communication and became the Director of Operations in 2014.
-Rebekah is resposnible for student transportation, food service, custodial services, facilities maintentance and IT services for FirstLine.
+Rebekah is responsible for student transportation, food service, custodial services, facilities maintenance and IT services for FirstLine.
 She volunteered in a leadership capacity for two dog rescue organizations in Washington, DC, Boston and New Orleans over a nine-year period.
 Rebekah has a Master’s Degree from The George Washington University.

 Dominique is a New Orleans native and has worked for various non-profit and for profit businesses over the past 10 years in the Marketing/Communications capacities.
 Her experience in non-profit communications and management began at KIPP: Academy of Opportunity in Los Angeles, Ca. There she served as a founding teacher, as well as the Director of Special Projects and High School Placement.
 Dominique returned to New Orleans in 2007 to join the education reform movement.
 Since then, she has further developed her professional resume in corporate communication and community outreach.
 Prior to joining the FirstLine team, Dominique provided independent consulting services in communication, marketing and brand management for a variety of businesses.
 She is a proud 3rd generation alumnae of Xavier University Preparatory School and holds a BA from the University of New Orleans.
 Passionate about highlighting the successes of the network, Dominique is eager to share with you all of the great things that are happening at FirstLine Schools!